Ephrem-ETH/E2E-ASR-pytorch/README.md

 # Prepare Data
- * All the following python programs to prepare the training data are found in utils folder
+ * The following python programs  found in the above utils folder
 ### Step 1
-Prepare custom lexicon file that maps word to sequence of characters
+Prepare custom lexicon file that maps word to a sequence of characters
 ```
 python word_to_characters.py --path [path-to-your-original-lexicon-file]
 ```
 ### Step 2
-Transform the word transcription to sequence of charcters by adding ">" the end of each word
+Transform the word transcription to  a sequence of characters by adding ">" at the end of each word
 #### Example
  * THE SUNDAY SCHOOL  => T H E > S U N D A Y > S C H O O L >
 ```